With advances in medicine, people are living longer resulting in a growing elderly population.

 Life events such as the loss of a spouse or partner can also create a huge strain on individuals and may diminish their confidence and result in more loneliness.

-Loneliness is therefore, a significant social care problem.
-Give&TakeCare aims to reconnect communities and by doing so reduce loneliness by stimulating morefor older adults.
+Give&TakeCare aims to reconnect communities.
 Assisting someone with basic day-to-day tasks or just providing some company once or twice a week, has a hugely positive impact on the well-being of older people and will also help younger persons to secure some care for when they will need it.